SNAP Benefits During Disasters, Misfortunes, & Theft

 Phishing is a different type of fraud where people are tricked into clicking on a link, usually sent through text or email, that looks legitimate.
 These links often direct the SNAP recipient to a third-party website or attempt to coax the person into providing their EBT card number and PIN, enabling scammers to create a point of access to steal the victim’s SNAP benefits.
 NYS OTDA and SNAP Offices will never ask for SNAP EBT account information by phone or email.

-What Should Clients Do if their SNAP or Cash Benefits are Stolen?
+What Should Clients Do if Their SNAP Benefits are Stolen?

 Immediately contact the EBT Customer Service Helpline to report the theft and request a replacement EBT card by: